 Freedom of expression needs championing online as much as off.
 The internet and social media have opened up debate and interaction within and across countries, and transformed how we access and share information.
 But governments and companies are intervening in a mixture of ways to limit or even directly block and censor, and monitor, what we can do and see on the web.
 Index on Censorship’s work on freedom of expression in the digital world focuses on six big challenges: web governance; takedown orders, filters and intimidation; security and surveillance; privacy; copyright, and media rights online.
-Recently two big summits were held at the end of 2012 – the Internet Governance Forum in Baku in November, and the World Conference on International Telecommunications in Dubai in December.
+Two big summits were held at the end of 2012 – the Internet Governance Forum in Baku in November, and the World Conference on International Telecommunications in Dubai in December.
 Index is campaigning with its partners to keep the net a free and open space.

 Index advocates to protect internet freedom across the UK, at the EU and other transnational bodies on a range of issues from the UK’s Communications Data Bill – ‘the snoopers’ charter’ – to international web governance issues.
 We are an active member of the Global Network Initiative and other internet freedom campaign groups and incorporate new social media and digital advocacy techniques into all our work worldwide.